getsentry/sentry-java/README.md

 #### Threads count (advanced)
-By default the thread pool used by the async connection contains one thread per processor available to the JVM (more threads wouldn't be useful).
+By default the thread pool used by the async connection contains one thread per processor available to the JVM.

 It's possible to manually set the number of threads (for example if you want only one thread) with the option `raven.async.threads`: